Nic-io/synesthete/README.md

-# synesthete
+# Synesthete
-listen to your eyes
+## Listen to your eyes

+A Zephyr RTOS project